haileyrthomas01/pythonportfolio/web-projects/python-gif/README.md

-# Python GIF Maker
+# Create a GIF with Python - Codédex Project

 ## Overview
 This project generates an animated GIF from a series of images using Python.
-It was created as part of **Codedex's Python projects**.
+It was created as part of **Codedex's Python projects**. #mrfrogforpresident2024

 ## Sample GIF
 ![GIF](https://github.com/haileyrthomas01/pythonportfolio/blob/main/web-projects/python-gif/mrfrog.gif)